opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 A Singapore phone number is $75 per month.
 We recommend that you buy a US phone number which is $1 per month if you are not doing 2-way messaging.
 SMS cost depends on the country code of the phone number.
 Please take note that a US phone number might cost more to send SMS.

+Click on the button with 3 dots on the left side menu and then click on **Phone Numbers**

 ![Sending Sms](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/phone-numbers.jpg)

 ![Buy a number](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/buy-number.jpg)